SteeltoeOSS/Documentation/api/v4/security/jwt-bearer.md

 1. Add NuGet references.
 1. Configure settings for the security provider.
-   1. Add the Steeltoe Cloud Foundry configuration provider and service binding post-processors to your `ConfigurationBuilder`.
 1. Add and use the security provider in the application.
 1. Secure your endpoints.
 1. Create an instance of a Cloud Foundry Single Sign-On service and bind it to your application.